fwmechanic/k_edit/docs/musings.md

 with a strangers' preference, are [I don't have anything good to say, so I won't say any more about it].

-##### Cons
+#### Cons

 The only real problem remaining is whether I'll be able to continue use K in my professional environment "going forward".

-Lately I'm really feeling the pressure of authoritative corporate IT policies that are being allowed to penetrate the operations of the Product Development Engineering Organizations (PDEO) within which I've always worked (the vast majority of which have been _Windows-based_ (yes, this _sucks_)).
+Lately I'm really feeling the pressure of increasingly authoritarian corporate IT security policies that are penetrating the internal operations of the Product Development Engineering Organizations (PDEO) within which I've always worked (the vast majority of which have been _Windows-based_ (yes, this _sucks_)).

 IT orgs have a strong tendency toward rigidity: "here is our solution; we won't change it.
 You need to align your problem with our solution."
 In the past, PDEO